ZehavaBatya/next.js-learning/README.md

 # next.js-learning
 The Next.js Learning Repo are my compiled notes from theory to practice on Next.js!
+I first learned about next.js at an organization called Long Island JavaScript in Huntington, New York.